livechat/livechat-public-docs/CONTRIBUTING.md

 ## I have a problem with the LiveChat App

-If you've run into problems with our LiveChat Application (setting it up, trobule with configuration, not receiving chats), [contact our 24/7 support](https://direct.lc.chat/1520/125), who specialize in solving such cases.
+If you've run into problems with our LiveChat Application (setting it up, trouble with configuration, not receiving chats), [contact our 24/7 support](https://direct.lc.chat/1520/125), who specialize in solving such cases.

 Please, don't create an issue in this repository.